swseighman/PythonIntro/basics/conditionals/README.md

 Toyota
 ```

-This example combines a number of the concepts you’ll learn about in this chapter.
+This example combines a number of the concepts you’ll learn about in this section.
 Let’s begin by looking at the kinds of tests you can use to examine the conditions in your program.

 #### Conditional Tests
 At the heart of every if statement is an expression that can be evaluated as True or False and is called a conditional test.
 Python uses the values True and False to decide whether the code in an if statement should be executed.
 If a conditional test evaluates to True, Python executes the code following the if statement.
 If the test evaluates to False, Python ignores the code following the if statement.